Posted on June 15, 2021

 William Louis Gardner started his career getting a diploma from the Pasadena Play House in the fifties.
 The US Air sent him to Pasadena, California to learn film and television production.
 During his education at the Playhouse he was sent to do on-the-job-training at ABC, CBS and NBC.
 He spent time on the on the sets of Colgate Comedy Hour studying, observing and watching the process of television variety type shows.
 Bill became acquainted with the Martin & Lewis show, Jimmy Durante Show, Danny Thomas Show, Lucille Ball, Frank Sinatra, Judy Garland and Milton Berle Shows.
 After William left Hollywood he joined his squadron and wrote and produced films for the US Air Force.
 When he was discharged from the Air Force he returned to Hollywood and went to work for Mickey Rooney as his assistant and manager for ten years.
 After he joined Jonathan Winters as his manager.
 In 1965 William moved to Ireland and joined director, John Huston, as his assistant.
 He worked on John’s films in England and Morocco.
 John sent Bill to East Africa to do pre-production for a film Bill had written called “The Games End”.
 The film has yet to be made.
 William, left the industry in 1972 and came back to California and moved to Montecito and became a real estate broker.
 He formed a Real Estate office in Santa Barbara and retired thirty five years later to write a novel “Confession of a Hollywood Agent” and numerous screenplays.
 His novel “The End of the Game” struggles with Africanization, intrigue and murder to save the elephant.
 Present, Bill keeps on writing.scribd.com

-Allegedly the cast and crew of Chinatown spent relaxation time at the mansion; that cast of course includes Huston and Roman Polanski.
+Allegedly the cast and crew of Chinatown spent some off-set time at the mansion, the cast of course, includes Huston and Roman Polanski.

 These were the very last years of Paige’s life.